pjjonesnz/saveMyForm.jquery/README.md

 $.saveMyForm.clearStorage(the_pathname + '_' + 'storedFormName');
 ```

 * `addCallback` - Adds a Custom Callback to match custom elements which need a little extra help in setting their data.
-See 'Custom callbacks' below.
+For more details see 'Custom callbacks' below.

 ### Methods to call on plugin instance